lisehenry/lisehenry/README.md

 # Hi there 👋, I'm Lise 👩🏻

-Business School Student and now Web Developer!
+Business School Student and Web Developer!

-- 🔭 I’m currently working on MuseMySelf
+- 🌱 I’m currently working on side projects to practice my coding skills
-- 🌱 I’m currently learning React
 - 📫 How to reach me: https://linkedin.com/in/lise-henry